How to Become an Archaeologist: A Step-by-Step Guide

 Pursue a Master's Degree

-Most professional archaeologists hold at least a master's degree.
+Most professional archaeologists hold at least a master's degree in archaeology.
 A master's program allows you to specialize further and often involves conducting original research, culminating in a thesis.
 Focus on developing a strong research proposal and seek out faculty members who share your research interests.

 Consider a PhD